Filmmakers called on to explore critical question on the Future of Food with new fund

 The pioneers film fund

 With the UN predicting a global population of nearly 10 billion by 2050, our need for food poses one of the biggest current threats to the planet.
-Our food system already generates 25% of global greenhouse gas emissions, and scientists warn that rapid population growth will require us to double the number of crops we grow in the next 30 years.
+Our food system already generates a third of global greenhouse gas emissions, and scientists warn that rapid population growth will require us to double the number of crops we grow in the next 30 years.

 There is simply not enough productive agricultural land to do this, and to combat the climate crisis it is critical that mankind reduces its carbon emissions.
 So, meeting this growing demand will require significant changes to both the food we eat and how we produce it.
 Balancing the issue of food security whilst simultaneously minimising environmental impact will be one of the toughest ongoing challenges our planet faces.

-The films will be released on Waterbear in April 2022.
+All films will be released on Waterbear in April 2022.